5 Questions Your DUI Attorney Doesn't Want You to Ask

 What the calibration records should show:

-- Calibration dates — was the machine calibrated within the required schedule?
-Most jurisdictions require calibration every 30-90 days
+- Calibration dates.
+Was the machine calibrated within the required schedule?
+Most jurisdictions require regular calibration on manufacturer-specified intervals (NHTSA Conforming Products List; manufacturer specifications vary by device model)

 If the answer is "none" or "we'll see," that's a red flag.
 Motion to suppress.
 Motion to dismiss.
 Motion to compel discovery.
 There are options.
 Are they exploring them?
 Learn more about what motions your attorney should be filing.